BluAtlas/Picross-W/README.md

 ![image](/img.png)

-A live version can be played at [https://picross-w.onrender.com/](https://picross-w.onrender.com/)
+A live version can be played at [https://picross-w.onrender.com/](https://picross-w.onrender.com/) (May take a moment to load after long inactivity)

 Created as my Senior Project at Utah Tech University.